Prashidha0O1/PasswordsManager/README.md

 ## Features

-- Access your encrypted password file through the user authentication page.
-Safeguard your passwords with an additional layer of security using user credentials.
+1. **Secure and Organized Password Management:** Access and manage your encrypted passwords through a secure user authentication page.
+Add, edit, delete, and organize passwords into different categories for easy access.

-- Seamlessly add, edit, and delete passwords within the app.

-- Organize your passwords into different types for convenient categorization.

-- Utilize pre-designed forms tailored for various password types, ensuring easy and consistent data entry.

-- Calculate password strength in real-time, assisting you in creating robust and secure passwords.

-- Generate strong and unique passwords based on user preferences and choices.
-Customize password criteria such as length, character types, and complexity.

-- Enable internationalization with the integration of i18next.
-Reach a wider audience by providing localized language options, enhancing user experience.

-- Built with Tauri and Next.js, Passwords combines the power of modern web development and desktop application creation.
-Leverage the advanced capabilities of Tauri for seamless cross-platform deployment.

-- Store your passwords in an encrypted local file, ensuring the safety of your sensitive information.
-Utilize encryption powered by CryptoJS to maintain the confidentiality of your stored data.

-- Enjoy a modern and user-friendly interface designed for efficiency and ease of use.
-Access various password types and features with a clean and organized layout.
+2. **Advanced Password Features:** Generate strong, customizable passwords based on user preferences.
+Calculate password strength in real-time to ensure robust security.

+3. **User-Friendly and Internationalized:** Enjoy a modern, intuitive interface with pre-designed forms for various password types.
+Enable internationalization with i18next to provide localized language options.

+4. **Built with Modern Technologies:** Developed with Tauri and Next.js for powerful web and desktop integration.
+Store passwords in an encrypted local file using CryptoJS for enhanced security.

 ## Used Technologies